ellr/checkmk_dfs_backlog/README.md

 ## Description

-Check MK plugin for checking DFS backlog, originally created by Kai Biebel.
+DFS backlog check for Windows AD environment originally created by Kai Biebel.

+# Development

+Feel free to contribute and extend this extension.

+For the plugin development [jiuka](https://github.com/jiuka)'s brilliant [checkmk_template](https://github.com/jiuka/checkmk_template) was used.

-## Development
+## Setup

 For the best development experience use [VSCode](https://code.visualstudio.com/) with the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 This maps your workspace into a checkmk docker container giving you access to the python environment and libraries the installed extension has.

 ## Directories